-Hannah Teeter biography
+Hannah Teter biography

-SynopsisVermonter Hannah Teter is a champion snowboarder, winning a gold medal at the 2006 Winter Olympic Games and a silver at the 2010 Winter Olympics.
-Teter's fame extends beyond the snow, she started her own charity, Hannah's Gold, in 2008 to raise money for a Kenyan village.
+Born in 1987, Vermonter Hannah Teter is a champion snowboarder, winning a gold medal at the 2006 Winter Olympic Games and a silver at the 2010 Winter Olympics.
+Teter's fame extends beyond the snow: In 2008, she started her own charity, Hannah's Gold, to raise money for a Kenyan village.
 In 2010, she made headlines when she posed in Sports Illustrated's "Swimsuit Issue."

-In 2005, Hannah Teter was the Vans Cup champion and took the bronze at the World Snowboard Championships and the Winter X Games superpipe.
+Teter was named champion of the Vans Cup in 2005.
+That same year, she took the bronze medal at both the World Snowboard Championships and the Winter X Games superpipe.
 At the 2006 World Cup season opener in Chile, she claimed an unprecedented two wins on the same day.
-At age 18, Hannah Teter went on to win gold in the halfpipe competition at the 2006 Winter Games in Torino, Italy.
-In the 2010 Winter Games in Vancouver, BC, Teter's strong performance in the halfpipe landed her a silver medal.
+Teter went on to win gold in the halfpipe competition at the 2006 Winter Games in Torino, Italy, at the age of 18.

 With her gold medal win, Teter enjoyed newfound fame and celebrity status.
 She appeared on such television shows as Late Night with David Letterman, and waved the green flag at the Daytona 500.
 Teter also used her fame to help others.
 With Hannah's Gold, her own line of maple syrup, she has been raising funds to help children in need in Kenya.
 The snowboarder has also supported a number of other charities over the years, including Boarding for Breast Cancer.

 At the 2010 Winter Games in Vancouver, Canada, Teter's strong performance in the halfpipe landed her a silver medal.
 She seemed to step away from her sport the following year, choosing to compete in few events, but still managed to win silver at the 2011 U.S. Open.
 In 2012, she took the bronze medal at the X Games.